Location: Sarasota, FL

-William “Bill” G. Christopher’s legal practice focuses on mediation, arbitration, and the litigation of complex civil cases.
-His clients range from some of the largest national organizations to individuals.
+Over the course of his 4-decade long career, William “Bill” G. Christopher’s legal practice focused on mediation, arbitration, and the litigation of complex civil cases.
+His clients ranged from some of the largest national organizations to individuals.

 March 2018: “Skinny Arbitration to Assure Fairness and Cost Efficiency” at the Construction Law Institute of The Florida Bar Real Property, Probate & Trust Law Section.